 STAGE 1: Cause for Concern (Discussion between Yourself and Your Personal Tutor) Your Personal Tutor will discuss their concerns with you, and the discussion will be recorded on your ILR.
 Targets for improvement will be set.
-If there is no improvement:

-STAGE 2: First Formal Warning You will be given a contract outlining specific targets to meet and measurable criteria to fulfil.
+If there is no improvement: STAGE 2: First Formal Warning You will be given a contract outlining specific targets to meet and measurable criteria to fulfil.
+This will be gareed in the presence of your Personal Tutor and and measurable criteria to fulfil.
 This will be agreed in the presence of your Personal Tutor and the Course Leader.
 If there is no improvement: